KetchupOnMyKetchup/Azure-DevOps-for-BAs/README.md

 Workshop Duration (2 hours):
 * 15 mins slides on Agile, Scrum, Kanban, and Tooling History
 * 45 mins demo of Azure DevOps
-* 1 hour lab with in person assitance as needed
+* 1 hour lab with in person assistance as needed

 Intended audience:
 * Junior to Senior BAs who want to learn to use TFS/VSTS/Azure DevOps the tool